victor-renan/nest-next-cities/README.md

 cp .env.example >> .env
 ```

 Then, you must set the environment variables with the resticted data.
-(Don't edit for use the current example environment)
+(Don't edit if you want to use the current example environment)

 After that, you must install the dependencies and run the server: